Hull types in waves

 Several times the last years I have had discussions with the people from the companies I am working with about different hull shapes and how they perform in waves.
 One common question is why I often suggest long waterlines and vertical stems on my designs when most sea kayaks have raked and upturned stems – sometimes delivered with the discreetly suggested notion that "that is what real sea kayaks look like".

-Usually I try to explain that stems alone do not dictate the behavior of the kayak in different conditions – you have to look at the rocker, volume distribution, lateral balance, length/width ratio etc – and that it is hard for customers in certain segments of the market to accept that things have changed since British Eskimo epigones some fifty years ago established the concept "Sea Kayak".
+Usually I try to explain that stems alone do not dictate the behavior of the kayak in different conditions – you have to look at the rocker, volume distribution, lateral balance, length/width ratio etc – and that it is hard for customers in certain segments of the market to accept that things have changed since British Greenland epigones some fifty years ago established the concept "Sea Kayak".

 Some years ago, when I built my first Black Pearl I thought that the Greenland style kayaks had an advantage of moving smoothly and silently in waves, and that the surfski style hull was faster but noisier and wetter – which seemed logical since the Greenland hunters were more concerned with being able to silently sneak up on their prey than with speed, and that surfskis, built for speed, could be forgiven a few bad manners on the wind.